supreme-gg-gg/instagram-cli/README.md

 We welcome contributions to add more installation methods.

 For installation from source, please refer to the [TypeScript Client Documentation](./DEVELOPMENT.md).

-### Key Features

-- Full support for Windows, Linux, and macOS, modern React-based UI
-- Developer-friendly shortcuts, viewing feed and stories, in-terminal image rendering
-- Leverages realtime MQTT-based protocol used by Instagram app for messaging
-- Highly performant and much faster than your GUI browser or touchscreen app
-- Works well in all terminal emulators, **including VSCode Integrated Terminal**

 ## Installation (Python Client)